 When Hayes was born I was the main source of our income in our home.
 I thought as I carried him through those 9 months, I will jump back in to my business.
 I thought, Mike and I will continue doing our design work and after my 4 weeks (cue the eye-roll because I now know that was insane) of recovering, I will go to partial time and then by 8 weeks be back to it.
 I can do that, why not?
 The truth was that wasn’t true.
 I remember that first 4 weeks as a blur of physical pain, emotional imbalance, the biggest learning curve of my life, and feeling completely out of body 90% of my days.
 It was all I could do to just figure out how to go to the bathroom like I had pre baby lead alone think about my piling up inbox.
 I felt the weight become heavier and heavier in a way I never saw coming at me.
 I remember telling Mike, I cannot do this we have to figure something else out.
 I felt anxiety coming strong and Mike watched it taking me over.
 I was far from ready to just get back to it like I believed everyone who did what I did did after a baby.
 They bounce back and do it, I would be able to too…right?
 I didn’t and it left Mike and I looking at each other questioning our business and where things would head next.

 About the time we made the decision to move back to Michigan full time Mike was offered a longer term Consulting Creative Director position for a Fortune 500 located in New York.
 He was able to provide everything we needed financially especially while we built our house and I began rebuilding my business.
-We knew this job, though demanding, was what we all needed.
+With a bit of smart financial planning he was able to provide everything we needed, especially while we built our house and I began rebuilding my business We knew this job, though demanding, was what we all needed.
 One, it allowed me space to wander my way through motherhood and find my footing again and it allowed Mike to work from home so I had support but to have relatively normal hours as well.
 The hours were still long but at least he was working just in our spare bedroom even if he worked morning to well past midnight and only stopped to eat ( I guess those aren’t normal hours).
 Taking this position also meant he would be traveling more.
 In fact there were weeks when Hayes was just one Mike was gone every other week for at least 3-4 days at a time.
 All the hours I was putting into getting a baby to sleep, Mike was equally putting into to creating a safety net and a solid financial place for our family, though it wasn’t always easy for me to see that and vice versa.
 We found ourselves “siloed” as we call.
 He was in his world paddling as fast as he could and I was in mine just trying to stay afloat.

 That said, him taking this job and him working and traveling so much, meant HUGE transitions for us as both a couple and as “business partners”.
 Our business together began looking different.
 The concept of “Working Together” looked far from the same and I thought those days were over.
 I would cry about it, because I missed it.
 After all, Mike and I had worked side by side and equally on everything in our careers up to this point.
 I loved this and our relationship thrived in it, but having a child changed that for us.
 We needed a solid grounding for our family and we chose for it to happen where our roles shifted some.
 I also felt like I wanted very little to do with branding work anymore so it kind of made sense for Mike to continue on the road while I took a new path.
 It just meant my work had to come in my free time and I would do most of the parenting, with the guidance from online resources such as a parenting guide e book ,while Mike worked, traveled, and pursued his career.